jintao-sun/jintao-sun.github.io/index.md

 **Work in Progress**

-Affordability Constraint in School Choice (joint with Victor Delgado and Rui Zeng)
+School Choice with Latent Affordability Constraints (joint with Victor Delgado and Rui Zeng)

 "Right-sizing" the School District: A Supply and Demand Analysis of New Orleans Public Schools System (joint with [Douglas Harris](https://www.douglasnharris.com/){:target="_blank"} and Rui Zeng)